What are some domains that publish BIMI records?

 Why a published BIMI record still fails

 A domain can publish BIMI and still fail in a mailbox.
-I separate those failures into DNS problems, authentication problems, asset problems, and mailbox display rules.
-That makes triage faster because each category has a different owner.
+Separate those failures into DNS problems, authentication problems, asset problems, certificate problems, and mailbox display rules.
+Each category has a different owner and fix path.

 A practical BIMI triage order